 You will still be able to capture action photos with older or lower model camera bodies, but you'll need to work a bit harder to make it easier for your camera to do it’s job - and this means paying very careful attention to all the other steps in this post - especially making sure the subject is well lit.
 Camera autofocus systems work by seeing contrast in the subject, so shooting with high contrast, bright, full sun on your subject gives your best chance of success with not-so-great gear.

 A high continuous frame rate helps increase your chances of obtaining that one "perfect" shot at the top of the dog's stride, by giving you more shots to choose from in a sequence.

 Even entry-level bodies should be able to offer at least 3 frames per second.
 However if you are planning on shooting lots of action, I’d recommend upgrading to model that offers at least 6 frames per second.
 High-end professional camera bodies are capable of shooting at upwards of 14 frames per second, with some newer models offering 20 frames per second!

 The images below were captured with my Canon 1D X Mark II at 14 frames per second (slowed down for the purposes of demonstration).
 This shows how many options you have to choose from when shooting with a high frame rate!

 The number, configuration and accuracy of the focus points available varies greatly between different camera models.
-As a general rule, higher-end professional camera bodies have more available focus points over a wider area of the image.
+As a general rule, higher-end professional DSLR bodies have the available focus points over a wider area of the image.